sana004444/Paper_Nest/README.md

-# 📄 Paper Nest
+# 📄Cust Research Desk

-**Paper Nest** is a research paper submission web application modeled after EasyChair.
+**Cust Research Desk** is a research paper submission web application modeled after EasyChair.
 It allows authors to submit academic work, reviewers to evaluate submissions, and chairs to manage the review process and decisions.

 ---